corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ```

 Now we can access the elements of that JSON payload via our `Person` type.

+> Unless otherwise indicated, I'm now going to assume that you are adding any code blocks that appear in this Lab at the bottom of the `program.cs` file.

 ```csharp
 string familyName = michaelOldroyd.Name.FamilyName;